 Please see below for a summary of the COVID-19-related impacts on IFRA's work.

 Should you have any questions, please get in touch.

-The IFRA Global Fragrance Summit in Singapore has been postponed and is now scheduled to take place on Tuesday 10 and Wednesday 11 November.
-The location remains Singapore.
+The IFRA Global Fragrance Summit in Singapore has been postponed and is now scheduled to take place on a later date in Singapore.

 More details are available on our GFS page.

 IFRA meetings are currently taking place as virtual meetings or are postponed.

 Decisions and any additional information regarding IFRA task forces and committees will be communicated by the relevant IFRA staff member.

 IFRA's Operations centre in Brussels, Belgium is now open again, with IFRA staff members based in Brussels working partially from the office and partially from home (with teleworking still being recommended by the Belgian federal government).

 The same approach is being taken in other countries where IFRA staff are located and governments have implemented a 'stay-at-home' policy.

 The following organizations have useful resources on COVID-19 relating to the work of our industry and partner industries (please note that IFRA is not responsible for the content of external links):